HerndonE/CSUMBRacingGame/README.md

 1. [Discord Server Link](https://discord.gg/heMjATN)

 ### Instructions:
-Welcome to CSUMB Racing, choose between two gamemodes, Race and Free Roam.
+Welcome to CSUMB Racing game!
+This game allows new students to familiarize themselves on otter territory!
+Choose between two gamemodes, Race and
+Free Roam.
 Race against the clock around the center of the CSUMB campus while avoiding pedestrians.
 Earn coins by hitting the checkpoints and completing laps.
 Hitting pedestrains will make